portlandtransport/ta-firebase-services/README.md

-# ta-stop-service
+# ta-firebase-services
-REST Service to retrieve information about an individual transit stop or geoqueried set of stops
+REST Services to store and retrieve information about transit stops and configurations of individual screens